infinite-table/infinite-react/www/pages/docs/latest/learn/selection/row-selection.page.md

 <Note>

-Any column can show a selection checkbox if <PropLink name="columns.renderSelectionCheckBox">renderSelectionCheckBox</PropLink> is set to `true`.
+Any column can show a selection checkbox if <PropLink name="columns.renderSelectionCheckBox">column.renderSelectionCheckBox</PropLink> is set to `true`.

-Nothing stops you from having even multiple checkbox columns.
+Nothing stops you from even having multiple checkbox columns.

 </Note>